SNAP: Semantic Stories for Next Activity Prediction: Discussion and Limitations

+\textit{Modest improvements:} While our proposed model demonstrates improvement over the SOTA, it is important to acknowledge that the observed improvements, though statistically significant, might appear modest when evaluated from a practical perspective.
+The average enhancement achieved by SNAP amounts to approximately 7\%, which might not immediately translate into substantial real-world impact.
 The observed improvement is partly attributed to the inherent challenges within the datasets.
 The NAP task in the BPM domain is firmly established, with decades of research and modeling contributing to the current SOTA.
 Achieving substantial advancements in such a mature field is inherently difficult, especially when dealing with datasets with minimal semantic information.
 We believe that on semantically rich real-world datasets (e.g., in the conversational RPA domain), SNAP's advantage will increase.

-In addition, it is worth noting that the experiments conducted using GPT-3 also introduce a grasp of the approximation for the upper bound accuracy of this benchmark.
-As GPT-3 is two order of magnitude larger then the SOTA and SNAP-B models and we included all the available attributes, we conjecture that SNAP-G results are close to the optimal results.
+In addition, it is worth noting that the experiments conducted using GPT-3 also introduce a grasp of the approximation for the upper-bound accuracy of this benchmark.
+As GPT-3 is two orders of magnitude larger than the SOTA and SNAP-B models and we included all the available attributes, we conjecture that SNAP-G results are close to the optimal results.

 \textit{Data security:} In some cases, customers will prefer not to use LLMs such as ChatGPT and Llama 2.
 That might happen when the features' names are sensitive or when the data is confidential.
-In such case, we suggest to manually construct the story template, as this step is carried only once per event log.
-We found out that in many use-cases, the features are relatively similar and typically contain such items as identity, time, role, activity, turn, and a couple of additional attributes.
+In such cases, we suggest to manually construct the story template, as this step is carried out only once per event log.
+We found out that in many use cases, the features are relatively similar and typically contain such items as identity, time, role, activity, turn, and a couple of additional attributes.
 In conversational RPA systems, user utterance and system response are also included.
 Thus, we believe that SNAP can be easily implemented in such use-cases with little manual work.